smoochy/homelab-automation-scripts/Radarr/Auto_Tag/README.md

-# Auto Tag & optionally delete movie
+# Auto Tag & optionally delete watched movie

 ## What it does

 With the help of Tautulli, this will automatically tag a movie after it has been watched, unmonitor it in Radarr and deletes the movie file afterwards.
-If the movie has a second tag, the script optionally keeps the movie file, unmonitors and tags it as watched.
+If the movie has a `keep` tag, the script optionally keeps the movie file, but unmonitors and tags it as watched.

 The script will not be triggered, if manually setting a movie to watched in Plex.
 <br><br>